 Before inserting sheets into the feeder, make sure that the pages are cut properly without two or more sheets stuck to each other.
 This will either lead to sucking of multiple sheets by the feeder or the sheets might get jammed in the process.
 Scanning does not stop with getting the images of the pages, it also involves the enhancement of pages that comes in postprocessing.

 After the processing of scanning the pages, the pages of the books have to be enhanced.
 The best tool so far, which is open source is “ScanTailor“.
-We will be covering about Scan Tailor in our upcoming articles.

 You can download this software from the following link: